Inrigger rowing boats

 With which rowing boats on the sea?

 The Vikings had rowed across the sea for centuries.
-Inriggers are the modern advancement of these boats.
+Inriggers are the modern evolution of these boats.

-Unlike FISA Coastal boats, Inriggers are also well suited to cold waters, as Inriggers are designed to prevent waves from hitting the boat.
+In contrast to FISA coastal boats, inriggers are also well suited for cold waters, as inriggers are designed to prevent waves from hitting the boat.

 Inrigger Ruderboot in the surf